SpartnerNL/laravel-excel-docs/csv/1.0/exports/queued.md

 }
 ```

+### Appending jobs
-The same configuration for chunking as with [FromQuery](/1.0/exports/export-from-query.html) applies here as well.
+The same configuration for chunking as with [FromQuery](/csv/1.0/exports/export-from-query.html) applies here as well.
 The difference is that the `queue` method will always return a `PendingDispatch` instance.
 This allows you to add additional jobs to the existing chain.

 ```php